 10 THINGS I LEARNED FROM TOM IZZO

-Here are 10 things I learned under Tom Izzo and to this day, utilize in my coaching journey (in no particular order of course):
+Here are 10 things I learned while working for Tom Izzo and to this day, utilize in my coaching journey (in no particular order of course):

 1-Work Ethic: Nothing positive gets accomplished without it.
 Spartan players are expected to punch the clock as well as the coaching staff, team managers, and staff personnel.
 On some days I saw coaches in the office as early as 6:30 AM and as late as 3:00 AM.
 I’ve seen players in the practice facility as late as 1:00 AM working on their game.
 You need to have a worker’s mentality if you wish to achieve any success representing the Green and White.